Vividly Autistic - Neurodiversity Affirming Resources

 Building around core vocabulary means the user has access to the most flexible, useful words from the very beginning, rather than being stuck with a closed set of nouns ("juice," "cookie," "ball") that only let them request specific objects.
 The vocabulary grows in stages, from single words to full grammatically complex sentences, so the system supports the same person from early childhood through adulthood.

-The app offers over a hundred natural-sounding voices in English and Spanish, including children's voices, so the child can be heard in a voice that feels like theirs rather than an adult's.
-It supports bilingual use and mid-sentence code-switching, which makes it genuinely useful in Spanish-speaking and bilingual households.
-The visual layout can be adapted to a user's motor and visual needs, and AssistiveWare provides extensive post-purchase support: a community forum, ongoing tutorials, and a responsive support team.
+The app offers over a hundred natural-sounding voices in English and Spanish, including children's voices, so younger users can be heard in a voice that feels like theirs rather than an adult's.
+It is especially friendly for bilingual families, since it supports mid-sentence code-switching, which preserves the natural fluency of people who live between two languages, including immigrant families.
+The visual layout can be adapted to a user's motor and visual needs, and AssistiveWare provides extensive post-purchase support: a community forum, ongoing tutorials, and a team recognized for their responsiveness.

 The catch is the cost.
-At around $250 USD, Proloquo2Go is out of reach for many families, schools, and clinics, particularly in regions where AAC isn't routinely covered by insurance or public funding.
-It's also iOS only, which means it doesn't reach the many families on Android devices.
+At around $250 USD, Proloquo2Go is out of reach for many families, schools, and clinics, particularly in regions where AAC isn't covered by insurance or public funding.
+It's also iOS only, which means it doesn't reach the millions of families on Android devices.
 For families with the resources or institutional coverage, it remains an excellent choice.
-For families without, the next section is for you.
+For families without, the next section is essential reading.

 Accessible AAC alternatives